 Chi-Square Test Calculator

 StatisticsRun a chi-square goodness-of-fit test in seconds.
-Enter up to six rows of observed vs expected frequencies to get the chi-square statistic, degrees of freedom, and verdict.
+Enter up to six rows of observed vs expected frequencies to get the chi-square statistic and verdict.

 Add up to 6 categories.
 At least 2 rows are required.